hjkcai/vue-modal-dialogs/README.md

 The default value is `default` (it is the same to the default value of the `name` prop of the dialogs wrapper component).
 In most cases you do not need to set this option.

+The promise from the dialog function will reject only when the specified wrapper is not found.

 Note that `makeDialog` function is a *pure function* and a *higher-order function*.
 It does not modify the original component but generate a new components that *extends* the original one.
 You can use the original component everywhere else as-is.